Lupus in Children

 Treating lupus in a child is similar to treating it in an adult.
 Boston Children’s Hospital lists the following treatment options:

-• Steroid-sparing therapies (methotrexate, azathioprine) that work similarly to corticosteroids but without all the same side effects.
+• Steroid-sparing therapies (methotrexate, azathioprine) that work similarly to corticosteroids but without many of the same side effects.

 • Cytotoxins (cyclophosphamide) that destroy the dividing cells in an overactive immune system.